Shankhaprakshalana – Yogic Intestinal Cleanse

 The body has regained its original sensitivity

-"Yoga hospitals" can be found in many places in India, where people with various psychosomatic illnesses, such as asthma and even diabetes, are treated.
+"Yoga hospitals" can be found in in India, where people with various psychosomatic illnesses, such as asthma and even diabetes, are treated.
 Common to them all is that medicine is not used in the treatment; it consists entirely of yoga techniques.

 The Yogic Treatment-cum-Research Center in Jaipur, Rajasthan in India was founded by Swami Anandananda, where he collaborated with a team of doctors.
 A group of yoga teachers from the Scandinavian Yoga and Meditation School visited Swami Anandananda in 1973.

-A special surgeon at the University Clinic in Cologne, Germany, heard about the intestinal cleansing from a colleague who had tried it on one of our courses.
+A surgeon in Cologne, Germany, heard about the intestinal cleanse from a colleague who had tried it on one of our courses.
 He became so interested in trying the technique on his patients prior to their operations, that he invited one of our yoga teachers to Cologne.
 Normally, the doctors would use a method where the patient would sit on a special chair with a hole in the seat, and put a stomach pump in them.
 In this way, the intestines were rinsed with a saline solution.
 It is a harsh treatment to say the least.
-The first one to do the intestinal cleansing was a 75 year old woman.
+The first one to do the intestinal cleanse was a 75 year old woman.
 The doctor was very surprised to find how easy, with the help of the exercises, the water passed through her system.
 He was even more surprised the following day during the operation, when he discovered that her entire alimentary canal was completely clean - no particles could be found even in the folds of the intestines.

 a personal experience of an effective method – by Laxmi

-When I came home to the yoga school I did the intestinal cleansing.
-It took a little longer than usual, as I couldn't do the exercises thoroughly due to the pain, which felt as if there was a knife just below the ribcage on the right side.
-After the intestinal cleansing, I rested for an hour as usual, and then instead of the food I drank a litre of olive oil.
+When I came home to the yoga school I did the intestinal cleanse.
+It took a little longer than usual, as I couldn't do the exercises thoroughly due to the pain, it felt as if there was a knife just below the ribcage on the right side.
+After the intestinal cleanse, I rested for an hour as usual, and then instead of the food I drank a litre of olive oil.
 I managed to drink the oil by thinking about the operation I was avoiding and the two week stay in the hospital afterwards.
 Since then, I have heard that it is sufficient with two decilitres of oil.

 The next couple of hours I needed to rest again, so that the oil could work in peace.
 I lay on my right side and waited for the gallstones to come out.
 I went to the toilet a few times, but only oil and slime came out.
 At one point I gave up waiting, and ate the food and took it easy for the rest of the day.